ayrtonm/psx-sdk-rs/README.md

 </p>

 This is a basic SDK to run custom Rust code on a PlayStation 1.
-It works with Rust nightly version equal to or later than `2024-08-23`.
+It works with Rust nightly version equal to `2024-12-21`.
+Newer nightly versions may or may not work depending on changes to unstable features.
+The [github repo](https://github.com/ayrtonm/psx-sdk-rs) may be more up-to-date with unstable feature usage so consider using a git dependency to use the newest nightly versions.
 Use [`rustup`](https://www.rust-lang.org/) to install the rust toolchain as follows.

 ```
-rustup update nightly
+rustup update nightly-2024-12-21
 rustup component add rust-src --toolchain nightly
 ```